 SCOTT SIMON, HOST:

-Big week for Microsoft.
-The company introduced Windows 8, its new operating system, and entered the ever-expanding tablet market.
-These are major steps for a company that has been perceived as lagging behind Apple and Google in innovation.
-We're joined now by NPR's Steve Henn in Silicon Valley.
+Big week for Microsoft - the company introduced Windows 8, its new operating system, and entered the ever-expanding tablet market.
+These are major steps for a company that has been perceived as lagging behind Apple and Google, in innovation.

 STEVE HENN, BYLINE: Oh, my pleasure.

 SIMON: Why is Windows 8 considered such a defining moment for Microsoft?

 HENN: Well, this operating system is really, very different from anything else Windows users have seen before.
 It doesn't look, or feel, like the operating system that most of us use at work.
 The other thing that's really important for the company, is this is Microsoft's attempt to move into the tablet market - and move into this era of mobile computing, which has really left them behind.
 It's been almost three years since Apple introduced the iPad; and Microsoft is, just now, finally introducing software that will really work with tablets.

 SIMON: Now, the company on Friday introduced its Surface tablet.
 What was the impression?